I provide these professional services for businesses, work-from-home professionals and individuals:

 Owner, Operator, Technician

-I established Network Protection and Management as a sole trader on the 13th of December 2004.
-I've been doing computer repairs in Tweed Heads, Tweed region, Coolangatta and the south Gold Coast region since 2002 and have worked full-time as the I.T.
-Administrator for a law firm for 3 years since 2001.
-I have a creative and technical inclination which allows me to express my skills in a variety of ways, thereby giving me an edge over most I.T. people.
+I was born and raised in Tweed Heads and I established my business as a sole trader on the 13th of December 2004 under the registered busines name Network Protection And Management.
+Later in 2020, I renamed this to Computer Guy Tweed.
+Prior to working in this industry, I was working as the I.T.
+Administrator for a law firm.
+I have a creative and technical inclination which allows me to express my skills in a variety of ways, thereby giving me an edge over most I.T. professionals.

 Mobile Number: 0422 617 278

 Physical Address: Unit 4, 59 Boyd Street, Tweed Heads, NSW 2485

 Postal Address: PO Box 35, Tweed Heads, NSW 2485